Most homepage copy is written from the wrong seat.

 Your headline has one job: make the right person stay.

 Test yours this way: show your homepage to someone who doesn't know your business.
 After five seconds, hide it.
 Ask them: what does this company do, and who is it for?
-If they can't answer — rewrite the headline.
+If they can't answer, rewrite the headline.

-"We are a full-service digital agency delivering end-to-end solutions" — this is about the business.
+"We are a full-service digital agency delivering end-to-end solutions" is about the business.
+"Your website should be working harder than it is" is about the visitor.

 One of these makes someone lean in.
 The other makes them scroll past.